Bigstep22/thesis/md/first-stage review/First-stage review Agenda.md

 - Aims to formally verify the proofs:
 	- By implementing them safely in Agda relying on only well-known postulates, such as functional extensionality.
 - Aims to tie the proofs back to the code that ends up being written:
+	- By implementing the above proofs for an example datatype, and
-	- By implementing a system that can (hopefully) auto-generate this fusable code, reducing the space for errors to be made by people wanting this optimization.
+	- By implementing a system (perhaps in Haskell) that can (hopefully) auto-generate this fusable code, reducing the space for errors to be made by people wanting this optimization.
+- This will hopefully aid in the faster creation of fused and performant code.

 ## How does church-encoded fusion work?
 Say we want the chain of the following functions as one: